forcedotcom/sf-pack/README.md

 ```
 USAGE
-  $ sf source profile [-p <value>] [-m] [-o <value>]
+  $ sf source profile -o <value> [--json] [--flags-dir <value>] [-p <value>] [-m] [-o <value>]

 FLAGS
   -m, --modify              OPTIONAL: Setting this flag to true will updated the existing metadata to remove the
                             incompatible entries.
   -o, --output=<value>      OPTIONAL: The output folder path for the modified profile metadata files.
-The existing files are
+The existing files
-                        overwritten if not specified.
+                            are overwritten if not specified.
+  -o, --target-org=<value>  (required) Username or alias of the target org.
+Not required if the `target-org`
+                            configuration variable is already set.
   -p, --source=<value>      OPTIONAL: Comma separated path to the Profile and/or PermissionsSet  metadata to evaluate.
-This
-                        overrides the defaults:
+                            This overrides the defaults:
                             **/profiles/*.profile-meta.xml,**/permissionsets/*.permissionset-meta.xml.

+GLOBAL FLAGS
+  --flags-dir=<value>  Import flag values from a directory.
+  --json               Format output as json.

 DESCRIPTION